 At this status level, GS-NCCP permits local in-person meetings and activities that are 25 persons or less when meeting in-doors and 50 persons or less when meeting outdoors.
 Troops and/or groups may convene following the council’s In-Person Girl Scout Activity Guidelines while maintaining an appropriate adult to girl ratio.
 Carpooling is prohibited.
 Troops and groups are encouraged to continue to utilize virtual and “at home” engagement opportunities.

 GS-NCCP may offer day only troop level, in-person activities with physical distancing, face covering and other hygiene practices in place, based on the In-Person Girl Scout Activity Guidelines.
 GS-NCCP may offer limited family/household-based in-person programming of fewer than 50 persons, special interest group day-only programs in groups of 25 or less.
-We anticipate being in “orange” at least through October 2 but is subject to change pending official guidance.

 At this stage, the dashboard indicates overall improvement within the council jurisdiction.
 GS-NCCP may begin planning some programs and events that bring girls together from different communities, while continuing safety protocols and potentially limiting event size or capacity.
 GS-NCCP may also resume in-person adult trainings/certifications.